ski-freak/quartz/content/tags/navigation/_index.md

 ---
 title: "Navigation"
-description: Navigation tag description goes here.
+description: Pages designed to organize other pages.
 ---